supervisely-ecosystem/merge-tags/README.md

 1. Run the application from the context menu of a project

 2. Wait until the app is started
 Once app is started, new task appear in workspace tasks.
-Wait for the message `Application is started ...` and then press `Open` button.
+Wait for the message `Application is started ...` and then press `Open` button

 3. Define mapping